2020 Annual Report

 The Custody and Security Section, commanded by Captain Ryan Ross, is responsible for internal and external security of the facilities.
 This section is comprised of four security teams which are the main operational element of the Corrections Division.

 Four Lieutenants serve as Shift Commanders to ensure there is always a commander on duty.
 The Shift Commanders manage the daily security operations of the detention center.
 The four Shift Commanders are Lt.
 Jonathan Palmer, Lt.
-James Kelly, Lt.
-Tony Oliver, and Lt.
+Ryan Taylor, Lt.
+Brian Gardiner, and Lt.
 Matthew Irby.

 The Special Services Section, commanded by Captain Gerald Duffield, is responsible for standards and accreditation, training, security maintenance, inmate commissary, and supplies.